 To change the title of your Resource Guide, just select the placeholder text and replace it with your own.
-In this example, the placeholder text is “Healthy Eating” which is the name of this particular template.
+In this example, the placeholder text is “Your Title Should Go Here”.

 A good Resource Guide title will include a number, a description of the resources and a benefit.